-There is growing pressure to spend our free time improving ourselves or the world around us, whether it’s training for a triathlon, volunteering in a developing country, or climbing the highest peak on each continent (known as the “seven summits” challenge).
-Why is it so hard for Americans to relax unless we feel we’ll have something productive to show for it?
-In the past, being able to idle away your time enjoying the finer things in life was a mark of wealth and status (think Downton Abbey, think The Great Gatsby).
+There is growing pressure to spend our free time improving ourselves or the world around us, whether it’s training for a triathlon, volunteering, or starting your own podcast.
+Why is it so hard for us to relax unless we feel we’ll have something productive to show for it?
+In the past, being able to idle away your time enjoying the finer things in life was actually sought after – think Downton Abbey or The Great Gatsby.

-While we may not be able to completely unlearn the “productivity orientation”, new research from Georgetown suggests that reframing how we think about leisure pursuits can help.
+While we may not be able to completely unlearn the “productivity orientation”, research from Georgetown University suggests that reframing how we think about leisure pursuits can help.
 Having a “functional alibi” that articulates a purpose for an activity lets us indulge with less guilt.
 For example, a relaxing week at the beach might be seen as a necessary break to recharge and return a better worker, parent, and friend.
-While some decry companies for co-opting activities such as mindfulness in the service of productivity rather than personal well-being, perhaps we can embrace these pursuits as having dual benefits.
-If giving ourselves a functional alibi is what we have to do to relax, it may be our best option—at least, for now.

 Companies are realizing the fact that more time focusing on productivity does not always equal higher productivity overall.
 For example, more and more businesses are implementing a four-day work week for this very reason.
 At the end of the day, our physical and mental well-being is more important than any extra-curricular activity out there, so put functional alibi’s into practice to allow yourself the time to embrace leisure time guilt-free.